-What was the first computer? – Emily, age 9, Newton, Massachusetts
+What was the first computer? – Emily, age 9, Brookline, Massachusetts

 The first modern electronic digital computer was called the Atanasoff–Berry computer, or ABC.